ptrd/flupke/readme.md

 ### Work in progress

 This project (as well as the projects it builds on) is work in progress.

-The speed of development might seem slow, but that is because [Kwik](http://kwik.tech) is also still being actively developed.
+Features:
+- HTTP3 request & response with all methods (GET, PUT, POST etc)
+- Multiplexing of HTTP3 requests over one underlying QUIC connection
+- Support for asynchronous handling with ```HttpClient.sendAsync()```

 Known limitations of the current version of Flupke include:

-- only synchronous requests are supported (i.e. `client.sendAsync()` won't do anything usefull)
 - request headers are ignored
-- each send creates a new HTTP3 (and thus a new QUIC) connection, so multiplexing is not yet supported.
+- QPack dynamic table is not supported.
-  Of course, support for multiplexing _will_ be added, as this is one of the major features of HTTP3/QUIC.

 Also note that `Http3Client.version()` returns null instead of a proper Version object; this is unavoidable as the Java [HTTPClient.Version](https://docs.oracle.com/en/java/javase/11/docs/api/java.net.http/java/net/http/HttpClient.Version.html) enum does not provide a value for HTTP3.
+See [JDK-8229533](https://bugs.java.com/bugdatabase/view_bug.do?bug_id=JDK-8229533).

 ## Build & run